2006 GP2 Series: Season summary

 Nelson Piquet Jr. won the first race at Valencia ahead of two rookies, Lewis Hamilton and Adrián Vallés.
 The latter failed to score in the rest of the season apart from one point for fastest lap at Barcelona.
 In a sprint race, Vallés was involved in a collision with Adam Carroll who rolled multiple times.
-The sprint race was won by Michael Ammermüller who had promising start to the season but failed to score during last six weekends.
+The sprint race was won by Michael Ammermüller who had a promising start to the season but failed to score during last six weekends.

 Gianmaria Bruni and Ernesto Viso then shared victories at Imola, where Hamilton failed to score, after being black-flagged in the feature race and therefore starting the sprint race from back of the grid.
 Hamilton won both races at Nürburgring, after Piquet took pole position but had a big crash following car failure in the feature race.
 He also failed to score in the sprint.

 Hamilton was on course to win feature race at Barcelona, but he collided with his teammate Alexandre Prémat on the last lap.
 The Frenchman went on to win with Hamilton second.
 Viso took his second victory of the season by winning the sprint.
 Hamilton then won three races in a row, including at Monaco where Nicolas Lapierre and Olivier Pla were injured and did not start.
 At his home circuit in Silverstone, Hamilton won the feature and then the sprint, where he overtook Clivio Piccione and Piquet in one move.